jannejava/laravel-naming-guide/README.md

-# Laravel naming guide
+# Laravel naming guide WIP
-After digging in Laravel's documentation and some other repositories this seems to be more or less a consensus.
-Some goes without saying like the Eloquent converions, others are more you to you.
-I did this list for my self.
+After digging in Laravel's documentation and some other repositories, this seems to be more or less a consensus.
+Some go without saying like the Eloquent conventions, others are more up to you.
+I made this list for my self.

 If you have any suggestions, let me know.